-Rachel’s paintings function as textural snapshots; individual entities that capture specific moments or ideas and yet still relate to each other by the nature of the markmaking, color, and spatial relationships between the forms.
-The paintings speak about a transition that hasn’t been very consistent in its progression or strength.
+My paintings function as textural snapshots; individual entities that capture specific moments or ideas and yet still relate to each other by the nature of the markmaking, color, and spatial relationships between the forms.
+They speak about transition, but a transition that hasn’t been very consistent in its progression or strength.
 It has been, at alternate times; gradual, painful, lovely and overwhelming.
 Nothing has been expected, and yet everything has been welcomed.

-The visual strands that Rachel creates weave together to form the fabric of her particular process, or progress, through this transitional space.
-And though they’re generally non-representational, Rachel intends that people identify with them out of the memories or moments that the colors and marks recollect.
-That personal identification is part of what Rachel is so drawn to about painting.
-Painting gives Rachel an opportunity to connect with people, some of whom she has never met, but all with whom she has shared some common experience.
-Rachel’s most recent paintings have started incorporating recognizable organic shapes.
+These visual strands weave together to form the fabric of my particular process, or progress, through this transitional space.
+And though they’re generally non-representational, I intend that people identify with them out of the memories or moments that the colors and marks recollect.
+That personal identification is part of what I’m so drawn to about painting.
+It gives me an opportunity to connect with people, some of whom I never meet, but all with whom I’ve shared some common experience.